GauravVKulkarni/sales_data_visualizer/README.md

-Here’s a sample README file for your project, detailing the steps to set up and run the program using MongoDB Atlas, Express, and React (Vite for frontend).

----

 # MERN Stack Coding Challenge

 This project is a MERN (MongoDB, Express, React, Node.js) stack application.
 The backend interacts with a third-party API to fetch product transactions and store them in MongoDB, while the frontend displays transaction data in tables and charts.